|To schedule an appointment for any of the services listed below, contact Career Services at career-servicesgordon.edu or 978.867.4275.|

 This is a 0-credit course designed to assist our students in formalizing their internship experience by identifying a Career Advisor and a Faculty Advisor to serve as the resource for the students throughout their internship.
 This program allows the student to capture their internship on their academic transcript and provides guidelines for students to make the most of their internship experience by setting goals and defining strategies for the various means to measure and meet those goals, as they directly relate to the student's area of study.
 Internships can be paid or unpaid.
-Enrolling in this program is tuition free (a $50 application fee does apply) and a student must submit a completed and approved Registration Form with Learning Plan (see file at end of this section) to the Registrar's Office prior to the start of the internship and no later than the fifth day of the semester of June1st for summer.
+Enrolling in this program is tuition free (a $50 application fee does apply) and a student must submit a completed and approved Registration Form with Learning Plan to the Registrar's Office prior to the start of the internship and no later than the fifth day of the semester of June1st for summer.

 Academic Internship Program

 There are three distinctives about the Internship Program that separate the experience from being a co-op:

 Students will be required to complete related academic assignments such as keeping a journal, presenting a paper, completing reading assignments, etc. For more information on Gordon's policies and procedures, click here.

 Gordon is exited to offer a number of exceptional global internship opportunities in the summer that will enable students to live out the Gordon Commission around the world: stretching the mind, deepening the faith and elevating the contribution.
 Check out the Gordon Global Summer Internship program for some exciting internship options.